The Holly Bush, Hampstead

 The Holly Bush is a Grade II listed public house in Holly Mount, Hampstead, London, NW3.

-The building was originally built as a house in the 1790s and used as Assembly Rooms in the 19th century before becoming a pub in 1928.
+The building was originally built as stables for Romney's House in the 1790s and used as the catering wing for the Assembly Rooms in the 19th century, before becoming a pub.

 In 2010, it was bought by Fuller's Brewery.

 Liam Gallagher has been known to frequent the pub.